nicoryne/notes/IT228/error-detection-and-correction.md

 *As long as we detect the error, the type of said error doesn't matter*

+Detection Methods
+- Parity Check
+    - A party bit is added to every data unit so that the total number of 1s (including the partiy bit) becomes even for even-parity check or odd for odd-parity check.

+    - If receiver finds variety in the number of 1s for each character (odd and even), it will discard and ask for retransmission.

+- Cyclic redundancy check
+- Checksum

 ### Error Correction

 *In contrast to error detection, we need to know the location and the size of bits during error correction*